8 Steps To Prepare Your Dog For Spring

 inspecting toys and beds is part of how to properly prepare your dog for spring

-In your springtime cleanup, review all your dog‘s toys, bedding, clothing, kennels, and other items.
-If there is damage and you can reasonably repair it without harming your dog, then that’s a great option.
 Otherwise, discard the torn or broken items, which is generally the best choice.
-However, if all you need to do is put a new screw in your dog‘s kennel, then that’s an easy fix and certainly doesn’t warrant tossing.
+But if all you need to do is put a new screw in your dog‘s kennel, then that’s an easy fix and certainly doesn’t warrant tossing.

-After you’ve inspected all of your dog‘s items, then thoroughly clean them.
-Some pieces will be able to go into your washing machine on the gentle cycle.
-These items will most likely be bedding along with some clothing and toys.
-Although, other objects you may need to hand wash, which can even be done in a sink or outside with a hose.
+Although other objects may need to be hand-washed, which can even be done in a sink or outside with a hose.
 I like to always use at least a 1/4 cup of distilled vinegar when I wash Henry’s accessories and a no-scent detergent.
 However, Dawn Blue dish soap will work in a pinch.

 checking out your yard is part of how to prepare your dog for spring